AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-use-cases.md

 >title="Copy URL with caution"
 >abstract="To fully test or leverage your landing page, you cannot copy-paste this link directly into a web browser or into your deliveries.
 Instead, use the **Simulate content** function to test it, and follow the steps described in documentation to make proper use of your landing page."

+>[!CONTEXTUALHELP]
+>id="acw_landingpages_templates"
+>title="Copy URL with caution"
+>abstract="When creating a landing page, four out-of-the-box templates allow you to implement different use cases: add or update a profile to the Campaign database, subscribe customers to a service, unsubscribe them from a service, or opt users out."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/landing-pages/create-lp.html#create-landing-page" text="Create a landing page"

 To make proper use of your landing page, you should reference it as a link in a delivery using the dedicated option.

 >[!CAUTION]
 >
 >To fully leverage your landing page, you cannot copy-paste the link displayed in the published delivery dashboard directly into your deliveries or into a web page.
+Learn how to do it properly in this section.

 In the [!DNL Adobe Campaign Web] inferface, four out-of-the-box templates allow you to implement different use cases.
 However, the main steps remain the same and are detailed below.